opencast/opencast.github.io/features.md

 %}

 {% include fullsizebox.html
+title="Live Streaming"
+description="Opencast has robust, and extraordinarily reliable, support for live streaming of your lectures, provided that your capture agents support it.
+Live streams can be scheduled in advance, or on the fly.
+Active live streams can be extended or shortened as needed.
+For example, Harvard DCE live streams hundreds of hours of lectures each month from their 23 Opencast equipped classrooms with essentially no downtime. " image="assets/img/large-playback.jpg" align="left" backgroundcolor=site.data.colors.box imagewidth="40%"
+%}

+{% include fullsizebox.html
 title="Manage"
 description="Opencast Manage provides a dashboard for administrators to configure the system, make bulk edits to content and metadata, track the status and performance of content and configure distribution of video content.